Design and build your own drone with this fun, educational kit [DEALS]

-Why pay hundreds for a drone when you can build one yourself for a fraction of the cost?
-The Force Flyers DIY Building Block Drone, just $42.99 at Android Community Deals, is fun, creative, and educational.
-Like other drones, the Force Flyer is capable of zipping through tight spaces and performing acrobatic stunts.
-Where it differs, however, is in its customization abilities.
-Just build your Force Flyer how you want and take to the skies.
-If it doesn’t fly how you want, simply take it apart and try again.
+If you’ve been hunting for a fun, educational, and affordable project that the whole family can enjoy, then check out this offer from Android Community Deals.
+The Force Flyers DIY Building Block Drone, marked down by 14% to just $42.99, is absolutely filled to the brim with entertainment and excitement.
+Just use the included interlocking toy bricks to build your drone and take to the skies with ease.
+It’s a fantastic way for anyone to learn design and engineering concepts, aerodynamics, and weight distribution principles.

 The Force Flyers DIY Building Block Drone includes everything you’ll need to get started such as interconnected bricks, rotors, and a controller.
-It’s compatible with all other major brick brands as well so you’ll be able to build larger projects.
-It’s a great way to learn about aerodynamics and weight distribution, as well as general design and engineering concepts.
+It’s compatible with all other major brick brands as well so you can build larger projects if you choose.
+It features auto-stabilization, can perform acrobatic stunts, and it’s perfectly safe to fly it either indoors or out.
 Available in space, army, firefighter, and police designs.

 Why simply fly a drone when you can build one yourself with The Force Flyers DIY Building Black Drone, only $42.99 here at Android Community Deals.